ambernad/EKS-Inf2-A10-Benchmark/README.md

 # EKS-Inf2-A10-Benchmark
-This is repo with script and EKS manifests to run Stable Diffusion 2 benchmark on EKS nodes with Amazon Inferentia2 and NVidia A10
+This is repository with scripts and EKS manifests to run Stable Diffusion 2 benchmark on EKS nodes with Amazon Inferentia2 and NVidia A10